zebreco/documentation/docs/getting-started.md

 You can also sign in using a ***Google*** or ***Slack*** account.

+!!! tip ""
     Forgot your password?
 Click on the "Retrieve password" link and you will be sent an email with instructions on how to retrieve your pasword.

 ![GettingStarted01](/images/gettingstarted/gettingstarted01.png "Zebreco Login Page")